-Understanding online magazine layout design
+Evolving your online magazine website’s layout

+It’s okay if you don’t know exactly how your magazine layout and brand presence should look yet.
 The first issue will also lay down the foundation for your magazine’s branding and style, which you should never radically alter once it’s established.
 The design, user experience, and style all need to progress through evolutionary phases, rather than sudden revolution.

 Do your best with the layout and design of the first issue, give the magazine a recognizable brand, impart visual meaning to different sections of the magazine, and use your brand’s color palette to maximum effect.

 As soon as the first issue is complete and you still have all the fresh ideas and experiences from designing it, create a brand book.
 A magazine’s brand book is like a manual for your magazine’s layout design.
 It should have each element described with examples (i.e., pull quotes should look like this, folios like so, sections like this, so on and so forth).
 This should be a tool that will help you keep your issues consistent and professional no matter if you work with one designer, a team of designers, or simply outsource your magazine design.

 Just don’t forget that you have to keep your brand book up to date at all times.
 As soon as you update or tweak any element on your magazine, it should be updated in the brand book.

 In most cases, magazines need to be designed using Adobe InDesign, or similar software, to keep the layout visually appealing and professional.
 This also gives you an additional format for your magazine: the PDF.
 This format is very useful when working with editorial team, also for an offline reading and for customer email capturing.

 Only if you are using a purely online magazine model (and you don’t want to go the extra mile creating a great visual experience for your readers) can you skip this step and go with a magazine website approach for your articles.
 This might work really well for some niches, but others, like beauty, travel, or style, might need something visually stronger.